rklymentiev/py-for-neuro/chapters/chapter5.md

 The `squeeze_me` is responsible for squeezing unit matrix dimensions.
 For example, if MATLAB variable was stored in a shape (5,1,1), setting `squeeze_me=True` will import it with the shape (5,) to Python.

 The resulted object is a dictionary.
-Each key represents saved variable from the MATLAB.
+Each key represents a saved variable from MATLAB.
 Also, there are three additional keys with the file info. `rho` is a vector that gives the sequence of spiking events or nonevents at the sampled times (every 2 ms).
 When an element of `rho` is one, this indicates the presence of a spike at the corresponding time, whereas a zero value indicates no spike.
 The variable `stim` gives the sequence of stimulus values at the sampled times.

 [MATLAB Website](https://www.mathworks.com/products/matlab.html) || [SciPy Website](https://www.scipy.org/)